Theater and Dance Department

 TD117Afs Contemporary Dance Technique Lab: Beginning/Partnering An introductory contemporary/modern studio course geared toward students with little or no dance experience, but also open to those looking to deepen their practice or practice partnering.
 Explore contemporary dance movement from a variety of lenses with a special focus on the fundamentals of contemporary partnering—bearing and sharing weight, engaging and following momentum.
 Look at the athletics and aesthetics of the moving body, develop anatomical, sensory, and spatial awareness, execute increasingly complex movement sequences, and examine the metaphoric expressive potential of bodies in action.
 May be taken a total of four times for credit.
 Two credit hours.
 Anspaugh, Kloppenberg

-TD117Bfs Contemporary Dance Technique Lab: Intermediate/Ballet In this studio practicum, students with prior experience will develop greater facility with contemporary/modern dance choreography and a clearer understanding of anatomical structures at work.
-We will begin with a ballet barre, focusing on increasing efficiency of movement articulation at the joints and progressively warming up the body.
-The contemporary/modern center work will focus on complex movement patterns in a dynamic range of qualities, exploring how to apply the principles of ballet vocabulary practiced at the barre in choreography that takes the body off center, to the floor, and into the air.
+TD117Bfs Contemporary Dance Technique Lab: Intermediate In this studio practicum, students with prior experience will develop greater facility with contemporary/modern dance choreography, a focus on artistry and agency, and a clearer understanding of anatomical structures at work.
+Warm-up focuses on increasing efficiency of movement articulation at the joints and progressively warming up the body.
+The center work will focus on complex movement patterns in a dynamic range of qualities, exploring how to apply the principles of ballet vocabulary practiced at the barre in choreography that takes the body off center, to the floor, and into the air.
 May be taken a total of four times for credit.
 Two credit hours.
 Anspaugh, Kloppenberg

 TD135s Introduction to Design An introduction to the principles of visual design and their role in the dramatic event.
 Particular emphasis is placed on bringing the imagined world of the playwright and choreographer to life through the use of space, light, and clothing.
 Historical and contemporary texts are explored through lectures, critical research, discussions, and projects.
 Students learn to use their unique creative potential to research and define a design concept, express this concept orally and in writing, and present the concept visually using sketching, rendering, computer visualization, and scenic modeling.
 Four credit hours.
 A. Thurston